 Here is a graphic with a very simplified example showing a timeline of how this would work in practice.

-Most business at Lloyd's is placed through brokers.
-A policyholders will approach a broker and ask them to arrange an insurance contract at Lloyd's.
-The Broker will then typically place the contract at Lloyd's through the 'slip system'.
+Business at Lloyd's is placed through insurance or reinsurance brokers.
+A policyholder will approach a broker and ask them to arrange an insurance contract at Lloyd's.
+The broker will then typically place the contract at Lloyd's through the 'slip system'.

 The following graphic shows how the slip system works.